 What is 5 eyes farm?

-“5 eyes” (translated mata lima) is the name for an ancient planting pattern used in Indonesia.
+“5 eyes” (translated Mata Lima) is the name for an ancient planting pattern used in Indonesia.
 The name has agricultural meaning and we have adopted it for our project.

-The 5 Eyes Farm has started from a blank canvas in January 2017.
-Half a hectare of beautiful soil with a river running across the top of the property and irrigating the whole property as needed.
+The 5EyesFarm has started from a blank canvas in November 2016.
+On the foot-hills of Gunung Salak (a dormant volcano) in West Java, we have a few acres of beautiful soil with a river running across the top and some established tropical fruits like banana and coconut.
 About half of it used to be rice paddy’s and more recently they have grown sweet potatoes there.
-We are hoping to use some of our Melbourne 5eyes garden experiments and implement them in similar ways on 5EyesFarm.
+We have been using some of our Melbourne garden experiments and implement them in similar ways on 5EyesFarm.

-Vision: To produce high quality organic food using aquaponics and other integrated systems to enhance local farming practices, offer practical education and empower communities.
+Vision: To produce high-quality organic food using aquaponics and other integrated systems to enhance local farming practices, offer practical education and empower communities.

-Mission: To develop 5 Eyes Farm as a show case for training & education, enterprise, empowerment and development through partnerships and the use of innovative growing techniques.
+Mission: To develop 5EyesFarm as a showcase for training & education, enterprise, empowerment and development through partnerships and the use of innovative growing techniques.

 Values: Shared learning – Empowerment through inclusion – Integrated systems – pioneering spirit

-Aquaponics: Imagine growing super healthy organic fruits and vegetables 3-6 times faster than traditional methods without the need for compost, fertilisers, tilling soil or weeding.
+5 Eyes Farm (Kebun Mata Lima) is an ambitious project for us.
+We have found land in West Java in a small village 16KM South West of Bogor.
+It is perfect for farming at about 375 meters above sea level, very stable temperatures, volcanic soil and relatively consistent water.
+The systems we are creating require a lot of initial infrastructures but once they are in place they need much less ongoing maintenance than traditional farming.
+Aquaponics: Imagine growing super healthy organic fruits and vegetables 3 times faster than traditional methods without the need for compost, fertilisers, tilling soil or weeding.
 In fact, without using the soil at all and with only 10% the amount of water used in normal farming.
 This method is called Aquaponics and is relatively new, especially in South East Asia where we are establishing our first prototype on a medium to large scale.